DesiQuintans/tsv2label/README.md

 like: 1) variable name, 2) what it contains, 3) what its types are, especially if it looks like they are coding for something.

-`tsv2label` lets you use such a spreadsheet to label, rename, and factorise your dataset automatically; especially helpful if your dataset is hundreds of columns wide.
+`tsv2label` lets you use such a spreadsheet to label, rename, and recode your dataset automatically; especially helpful if your dataset is hundreds of columns wide.

 It uses tab-delimited spreadsheets which are editable in Excel; easy to assemble by copying and pasting from existing messy data dictionaries;